Bijan (designer): Personal life

 Bijan was married twice.
 His first wife of eighteen years was Sigi Pakzad a Swiss-German whom he met while living in Europe in the 1960s; they had one daughter, Daniela Pakzad.
 His second wife was Irish-Japanese interior designer and model Tracy Hayakawa; they married in 1986 and divorced in 1995.
 They had two children together: Alexandra and Nicolas.

 He was the owner of a 23-car garage filled with luxury custom-made vehicles.

 Bijan Bugatti Veyron 16.4

 Bijan is most associated with the Bijan Bugatti Veyron 16.4, a custom-made Veyron.
 Created as a collaboration between Bijan and Bugatti, the Bijan Bugatti Veyron prominently features Bijan's signature yellow.
-The vehicle generally regarded as a Beverly Hills landmark.
+The vehicle is generally regarded as a Beverly Hills landmark.

 Since Bijan's death, the Bugatti, along with various other custom vehicles Bijan owned, such as his Rolls-Royce Phantom Drophead Coupé, has been parked outside the Bijan boutique on Rodeo Drive in Beverly Hills, purportedly the last place he left it before his death.

 The Bugatti was vandalized in July 2011, when a local transient broke the passenger-side window.
 The vandal was arrested by Beverly Hills Police Department officers shortly afterwards.
 The vehicle was soon repaired.
 In early 2017, the Veyron was sold to a client in Dubai.
 The new owner has since sold it to another collector in Dubai.